wiku-immutable/samplePSFrontend/README.md

-# Sample marketplace for Immutable zkEVM
+# Sample Primary Sales for Immutable zkEVM

-Sample code that leverages the Immutable SDK & APIs to create a marketplace for Immutable zkEVM assets.
+Sample frontend to showcase how a primary sale can be performed using Immutable zkEVM.

 ## Disclaimer